microsoft/SdnDiagnostics/.documentation/Test-SdnKIServiceFabricPartitionDatabaseSize.md

----
-external help file: SdnDiagnostics-help.xml
-Module Name: SdnDiagnostics
-online version:
-schema: 2.0.0
----

 # Test-SdnKIServiceFabricPartitionDatabaseSize

 ## SYNOPSIS
-Validate the Service Fabric partition size for each of the services running on Network Controller
+Validate the Service Fabric partition size for each of the services running on Network Controller.

 ## SYNTAX